-If HMRC bills are getting on top of you, it usually means something within the business isn’t quite right.
+If your company can’t pay its bill to HMRC, it usually means something within the business isn’t quite right.
 If you have other creditors breathing down your neck, it might be time to think about a CVL.
 We can offer you expert advice to help guide you down the best path for your business.

 A Creditors Voluntary Liquidation (CVL) is regarded as an insolvency procedure; however, it doesn’t mean the business has to completely ‘shut up shop’.
 A CVL is the most common form of insolvency and is used when creditor pressure is unbearable, but once the liquidation process has begun directors are able to acquire company assets at market value to form a new company and continue trading in the same sector.

-Keeping up with certain tax bills can be difficult, and HMRC will do everything they can to get their money back.
+Keeping up with your HMRC tax bill can be difficult, and the tax office will do everything they can to get their money back.
 Sometimes it’s a sign that there are bigger problems within the business, so it’s important to tackle the issue head-on and not bury your head in the sand; otherwise, the problems could get much worse.